Windows Hello for Business – Review

 Limited Compatibility

-To utilize Windows Hello or its business version, a user must possess a compatible machine.
+To utilize Windows Hello for Business, a user must possess a compatible machine.
 If a given device will not support Hello, a user must purchase a peripheral accessory to add functionality–not a practical solution for implementing technology across an organization.

 No Logins from Different Machines